Gender-Responsive Outpatient Treatment for Men and Women

 To help women build their confidence and healthy relationship with food, they are asked to prepare and bring their own lunch to eat with the group.
 The clinician and dietician will review their meal and ensure that it aligns with their individual needs and meal plan, and they eat together and discuss ongoing recovery strategies.

 Counseling is an integral part of recovery, and Crossroads offers individual, couples, family and group counseling sessions for men and women.
 Individual counseling allows clients to focus more closely on personal issues they may be struggling with that are not fully explored in a group setting.
 Couples and family counseling helps clients and their loved ones to work through the impact that substance use or mental health issues have had on their relationships.
 They can begin rebuilding trust, improving communication and moving forward in a healthier manner.
 Group counseling brings men or women together to share and learn from one another as they grow in their recovery and develop strategies to prevent relapse.
 Clients may engage in any number of groups depending on their needs.

-Crossroads’ IOP is a structured group therapy option that provides substance abuse treatment either 3, 4 or 5 days per week at 3 hours a day.
-Gender-specific treatment issues are explored in this women-only IOP with an emphasis on addiction education, co-occurring mental health issues, coping skills, relapse prevention and the necessary tools for recovery.
+Crossroads’ IOP is a structured group therapy option that provides substance abuse treatment 3-5 days per week at 3 hours a day on-site with direct contact with and access to a Master's level, licensed clinicians.
+Our Women’s only IOP in our Scarborough location provides Gender-specific treatment issues that are explored with an emphasis on addiction education, co-occurring mental health issues, coping skills, relapse prevention, family education and the necessary tools for recovery.

 Driver Education and Evaluation Programs – DEEP